DianaNtz/Relaxation/README.md

-an implementation of the Relaxation methods
+An implementation of the Relaxation method.